Rotate a sequence of creatives in a line item

 Apply a frequency cap to the rotation (Optional).

-Causes that prevent sequential rotation
+Troubleshooting sequential rotation

 Sequential rotation stops working correctly if any creative set to rotate cannot serve to the impression.
 When a creative in the sequence is unable to fill an ad slot, the line item stops serving until the next time period begins.
 This is because creatives in a sequential rotation must serve exactly in the order specified.
 Some of the more common issues are listed below.